Best daily deals

 Upgrade to the Beyerdynamic DT 900 PRO X for better sound quality.

-Of course, if want you really want are open back headphones with a more neutral frequency response, the Beyerdynamic DT 900 PRO X delivers.
+Of course, if what you really want are open-backed headphones with a more neutral frequency response, the Beyerdynamic DT 900 PRO X delivers.
 The price is a bit more dear ($269 at Amazon) but, it’s more versatile and playback is more representative of your source material.

 Frequently asked questions about the Sennheiser HD 599